endoli/brass-tacks/1000-Structured-Data.md

 operations used to update a graph.
 Many of our systems build not just upon using graphs, but upon keeping graphs in sync or up to date.

+## Searching, Sorting, Filtering

+Performing search, sorting and filtering operations on unstructured data isn't ideal.
+Since we have structured data and have information about the data types involved, we can do significantly better.

+Many small graphs can be operated upon without complicated indexing or anything else.
+However, larger graphs or more persistent graphs may want to set up advanced indexing as an optimization.

+Lucene provides some good background for what sort of indexing might be useful.
+For example, value range indexing as well as full text search techniques would both be useful.